jurraca/l402/README.md

 ## Architecture and Resources

-Three things are needed: Lightning, macaroons, and GRPC.
+Three things are needed:[Lightning](https://lightning.network/), [macaroons](https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md), and [GRPC](https://grpc.io/).
 We use GRPC to communicate with our Lightning node.
-The `GRPCChannel` module handles the connection with the Lightning node.
+- The `GRPCChannel` module handles the connection with the Lightning node.
-The `Macaroons` module creates, decodes, and verifies macaroons.
+- The `Macaroons` module creates, decodes, and verifies macaroons.
-The `L402.build_challenge/2` function is the main entrypoint.
+- The `L402.build_challenge/2` function is the main entrypoint, returning an L402 header.